formsend/nano/README.md

 ## Rate Limiting

 Our entire API is rate limited to prevent abuse.
-If you have high usage needs, please contact us at hello[at]forward.miami and we can accomodate.
+If you need lots of simultaneous API calls, please let us know first at hello[at]forward.miami.

 ## 👤 Author